 Tutorial #9 due Monday.

 Final Project Milestone #6 due Friday.
 You must have a working Shiny App.
 It can be a mess, but it must have at least one attractive graphic with your data.
+You must have a Model panel with a fitted model and description thereof.
+You must have an About panel.
 Submit the url for your Shiny App via Canvas.

 Optional: Shiny tutorials.